sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 ### Customer Support (CS)

-- Cloud trial users that ecounter issues can use our discord, or send an email to support@sourcegraph.com.
+- Cloud trial users that encounter issues can use our discord, or send an email to support@sourcegraph.com.
 The support team is expected to address those issues within normal [SLAs](../../../ce-support/support/index.md#sts=SLAs).
 - If a user tries to join an existing instance and is blocked, they will request help on support@sourcegraph.com.
 The support team should reach out to the user and work with #growth to make sure the instance admin knows that user has requested an invite and is blocked.
 This will be automated.
 - If the signup form fails, an email will be sent to support@sourcegraph.com as a stop gap.
 The support team should reach out to the user and work with #growth to make sure their trial instance gets provisioned.
 This is a failsafe and shouldn't happen.